 Campaign Managers are responsible for the day-to-day, hands-on execution of email marketing programs.
 This includes ownership of the setup, maintenance, and review of reoccurring and triggered email communications.
 Campaign Managers work on strategy, review copy and design, development.
 Their role is 50% project management, 30% strategy, 10% development 10% analytics.

 Digital Designers manage the visual representation of the mail and overall campaign.
 They combine creativity and understanding of technology platforms to create designs for online channels.
 For example email, website, and landing pages.
-Digital designers ensure consistency of brand and creative across digital customer touch points.
+Digital designers ensure consistency of brand across digital customer touchpoints.
 They translate and create marketing requirements into compelling, appropriate campaigns and designs.